(Most recent update – Sept 1, 2020)

 Tesla is in the process of opening a second service center in East Hartford.
 A permit has been granted for the facility, but a multi-store dealer, Hoffman Auto, has filed a lawsuit to try and stop it.

 When the franchise laws were written, nobody leased cars, and so those laws don’t specifically address leasing.
 Tesla has obtained a leasing license in CT.
 This is a fairly recent development (December 2019).
 It was hung up for a while due to the politics, but it is in force and the company is leasing vehicles from its service facility in Milford.
 Test drives are permitted.

-Tesla has been the only manufacturer to go the direct sales route to this point.
-But that won’t be the case in fairly short order.
-Rivian, the startup electric truck maker (partly owned by Ford), has announced its intention to sell direct.
-Others are on the 2-3 year horizon.
+Tesla is no longer alone in selling direct.
+New startups Rivian and Lucid have opted for direct sales, which can provide a more curated experience.
+Like Tesla, they are not allowed to open stores in CT.
+Others are expected to follow suit.
 And direct sale/lease is not the only new flavor coming online.
 There are pilots underway for subscription services, for both EVs and ICE, such as Borrow (EVs), Access (BMW), Hertz MyCar, and others.
 As you can see, some are owned by OEMs and others by third parties.
 The point is that the world is changing.
 EVs are part of that, but technology writ large is the major reason.